 “Jase, my man, you can see how I’m going to be abused and misused by Kevin.
 This is just the beginning, I tell you, it’s just the beginning!”

 Jason could tell that Leshawn was about to bust up laughing, so he started it by chuckling.
 Soon all three were laughing.
 Most of the other people sitting nearby looked at them and smiled, though a few frowned.
 ‘Some adults!’
 Jason thought.

-Leshawn leaned his elbows on the table and took a bite of his cake.
+Leshawn leaned his elbows on the table and, using one of those plastic forks, took a bite of his cake.
 “So, what have you been doing today, Jase?”